 The Links Between Failing Teeth and Heart Disease

 We all know what to do – and what not to do — to prevent heart disease.
-Don’t over eat salty or fatty foods.
-Get exercise and rest.
-Eat your vegetables.
-Take medications to prevent worsening of an existing condition.
+Don’t overeat salty or fatty foods, exercise, eat your vegetables, and take necessary medications to manage existing conditions.
+You can also follow the advice of our Columbus dentist and brush your teeth thoroughly at least twice a day.